http4k/www/src/website/content/enterprise.md

         answer: As standard, the open source http4k CE of http4k releases major versions of the ecosystem on a delayed cadence which is aligned with major release dates of the JDK every 2 years.
 As a new major http4k CE version is released, the previous major version enters the http4k EE LTS programme for 2 years.
 See the schedule above for the current timeline.
     -   question: "How will my teams access the LTS binaries of http4k EE?"
         answer: The LTS versions of http4k EE are hosted in the http4k Enterprise Repository at **[maven.http4k.org](https://maven.http4k.org)**.
 To access these assets, you will need to sign up for the http4k Enterprise Subscription and will be supplied with the necessary credentials.
-    -   question: "What types of updates are included with in the http4k EE LTS offering?"
+    -   question: "What types of updates are included within the http4k EE LTS offering?"
         answer: LTS version of http4k EE receive security and high priority bug fixes for community identified bugs.
 This ensures that your applications remain secure and fully functional.
     -   question: "What type of support is available for http4k EE subscribers"
         answer: After signup you will be given access to both email and Slack-based support channels.
 The http4k team is there